italiancpp/yahtzee/README.md

 ### For Visual Studio users ###

-If you use Visual Studio 2012 or 2013, you can find prebuilt solutions here: https://github.com/italiancpp/yahtzee/tree/master/VS.
+If you use Visual Studio 2013, just download the repo and use prebuilt solutions here: https://github.com/italiancpp/yahtzee/tree/master/VS.

 ### Prerequisites ###